TUWAIQ-PYTHON-4/PROJECT-1/README.md

 - Organize Your Code into modules & (or packages)

 ## Example Project :  An online Grocery Store :
+## Example Project :  A vending machine juice :

 #### Overview : An online store that sells fruits to customers.
 This online store has 2 main users.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .

+#### Overview : Juice vending machine, allows the customer to choose the juice he wants .

 #### As a customer I should be able to do the following :
 - Browse  Products .